SpiridonDumitru/MyCodes/README.md

-MyCodes  --
-different parts of one bigger project.
-A work in progress.
+MyCodes -- This is a work in progress.